Antony-Thornton/MS4--Fitness-Subscription-App/README.md

 ## Navigation

-* The navigation bar has two layouts.
-One view for a desktop and the other for mobile.
+* The navigation bar has two layouts
+    * One view for a desktop and the other for a mobile/tablet

-* The desktop view uses a traditional layout utilising materialisecss default navigation.
-The user should clearly find all navigational pages at the top right.
+* The desktop view uses a traditional layout utilising bootstrap CSS
+    * The user should clearly find all navigational pages at the top of the page

-* As with the desktop view the mobile uses existing CSS code but compresses the links into a collapsible element at the top right.
-The user should be able to open the element and see all the available links.
+* As with the desktop view the mobile utalizes existing CSS code but compresses the links into a collapsible element at the top of the header
+    * The user should be able to open the element and see all the available links
+* Additional navigation functionality will allow registered users or super users access to additional information through a "My Account" navigation drop down:
+    * Product management (Super)
+    * My profile (All)
+    * Login
+    * Signout (If loged in)
+* Cart functionality will be added so the user can see what products they have added to their cart
+* The header will have links to:
+    * Home page
+    * All products
+    * Books only
+    * Equipment only
+    * A feature complete cookbook (external site)
+    * Contact us form
+* The footer will link to additional sources that the user may find interesting and is not a critical feature of the site objectives

 ## Home Page

-* The home page is the main landing page for the site.
-When the user visits the page, they should be able to understand what the website is about and what it can offer them.
+* The home page is the main landing page for the site
+* When the user visits the page, they should be able to understand what the website is about and what it can offer them
-* The page presents information as its primary feature.
+* The page directs the user to products that the user may find interesting based on 3 categories
+    * All products
+    * Nutrition plans/books
+    * Exercise equipement

 ## Products Pages
+* There will be a page for all products, books, exercise equipement
+    * The functionality/templates for each of these pages is the same apart from the data pulled in the background
+* This page will:
+    * Show all the products from both catergories in one page with the user able to click on the product for more information
+    * Super users will be able to edit/delete products on this page also
+    * Users will be able to sort the products using a drop down at the top right
+    * The image stands as the main link to the product details page detailed below

 ## Product Details Pages
+* This page is designed to detail information about the product selected on the products page
+* Product information:
+    * Product Name
+    * Product Price
+    * Product Description
+    * Product Reviews
+* Regular User functionailty:
+    * Change quantity of product
+    * Add the specified quantity to the cart
+    * Leave a review
+* Super users will be able to:
+    * Edit products (takes them to another page)
+    * Delete products (takes them back to the products page)

 ## Contact Page
+* The contact page is designed for users to submit feedback to the site owner
+* The user needs to enter:
+    * Full name
+    * Email Address
+    * Message
+* The information submitted will go to the admin page of the site which the owner/super user has access to

 ## Shopping Cart Page
+* The shopping cart details all of the products added to the page by the user
+    * If none have been submited an empty cart will be displayed with a keep shopping button
+* The user will be able to:
+    * Update quanitity of products they have added down to 1 only
+    * Delete items they have added
+    * See the price and quantity of the items selected as well as the grand total and delivery fee (10%)
+    * The user can then either keep shopping with a button or head to secure checkout detailed below

 ## Checkout Page
+* The checkout page is deseigned to display a small order summary of the items the user wants to purchase
+* The page should display a form for the user to complete with compulsary fields
+* The user should be able to adjust the cart (directing them back to the cart)
+* Once payment/delivery info is added the user should be able to complete order
+* The page should then submit information to the admin database
+* The user should be able to save their information or login/create a profile
+    * If a profile is authenticated the order should be stored under that user's account for later refferal
+* Once submitted the page will then display a checkout success page below

 ## Checkout Success Page
+* The checkout page should summarise the order in key categories:
+    * Order Information - Date, time and order number
+    * Order Summary - Summary of the checkout/cart pages
+    * Delivery information - Name, address etc
+    * Billing informtaion - Order total, fee and grand total

 ## Profile Page
+* The profile page should summarise the stored delivery information of the user with the ability to update the information
+* The users order history should be available and the order number should take them to a replica of the checkout success page for that specific order

 ## Product Management Page
+* The product management page allows super users to add a new product only
+* Current available fields:
+    * Category
+    * Sku
+    * Name
+    * Description
+    * Price (price set to a maximum of 6 digits currently)
+    * Rating
+    * Image URL
+    * Select Image from desktop folders